netdata/netdata/docs/tasks/setup/claim-existing-agent-to-cloud.md

 Only the administrators of a Space in Netdata Cloud can view the claiming token and accompanying script that is generated.

-The connection process ensures no third party can add your node, and then view your node's metrics, in a Netdata Cloud account, Space, or War Room that you did not authorize.
+The connection process ensures that no third party can add your node to view your node's metrics, in a Netdata Cloud account, Space, or War Room that you did not authorize.

 By connecting a node, you opt in to sending data from your Agent to the Cloud via